Note on Recertification:

 TeleHealth Medical Marijuana Certifications

-Dr. Roark is offering TeleHealth visits to assist patients in receiving their Medical Marijuana certification.
+Dr. Roark and Dr. Jacobson offer TeleHealth visits to assist patients in receiving their Medical Marijuana certification.
+Dr. Roark also does in office appointments for local patients.
 Patients will need a cell phone, tablet or a computer/laptop with a camera for the TeleHealth conference.

 If you can give a thorough medical history on your intake form, then you do not need to get records from your previous provider.
 If you are uncertain of your medical history, then you can request records from your current doctor and have them faxed, bringing them in person, or you can fill out a release of record consent online, and we will send it to your previous doctor.